不作死就不会死

 What Does 不作死就不会死 Mean?

 Literally 'if you don't court disaster, disaster won't come to you.'
 This became one of the few Chinese internet phrases to achieve genuine viral crossover into English-speaking internet culture.
-When someone makes a terrible decision that backfires spectacularly, you invoke this phrase.
+Emerging around 2014, when someone makes a terrible decision that backfires spectacularly, you invoke this phrase.
 The English version 'No Zuo No Die' became a recognized expression even among people with zero Chinese knowledge.

 Origin Story